 UAE cloud seeding is no longer just a weather experiment.
-Since the start of 2026, the National Centre of Meteorology (NCM) has already flown around 80 missions, each one designed to coax more rainfall out of the sky and into the country’s water reserves.
-In a place where annual rainfall averages less than 100mm, that kind of precision isn’t accidental.
-It is the result of decades of investment, research, and technology that keeps getting sharper.
+Since the start of 2026, the National Centre of Meteorology (NCM) has already flown around 80 missions, each one designed to coax more rainfall out of the sky and into the country's water reserves.
+In a place where annual rainfall averages less than 100mm, that kind of precision is no accident — it is the result of decades of investment, research, and technology that keeps getting sharper.

 What UAE Cloud Seeding Actually Does

-UAE cloud seeding is a weather modification technique where salt particles, including sodium chloride, magnesium, and potassium chloride, are released into clouds via specially equipped aircraft.
+UAE cloud seeding is a weather modification technique where salt particles — sodium chloride, magnesium, and potassium chloride — are released into clouds via specially equipped aircraft.
 These particles give water vapor something to condense around, helping droplets grow heavy enough to fall as rain.

 A typical mission takes up to three hours.
 NCM aircraft carry up to 48 hygroscopic flares per flight, releasing them at roughly 9,000 feet above sea level into the most suitable cloud formations.
-The tech stack has evolved significantly.
-The NCM now deploys nanomaterials and electric-charge emitters alongside traditional salt flares, with AI-driven forecasting and machine-learning tools helping teams pinpoint the best time and cloud type for each mission.
+The technology has evolved significantly: the NCM now deploys nanomaterials and electric-charge emitters alongside traditional salt flares, with AI-driven forecasting and machine-learning tools helping teams pinpoint the best time and cloud type for each mission.

 Why Some Areas Get Rain and Others Don't